MikeHopley/ftl-ships-strategy/index.md

 If you don’t find crew, consider buying a weapon instead.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

+Once you have 3 crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).

 The boarding drone will eventually kill any automated ship, unless it lands in an isolated piloting room.
 That means it can kill 90% of automated ships, unless they are running away.
 With an upgraded teleporter, this becomes 100% with the help of your Mantis, but it’s not worth 30 early-game scrap.
 Regardless, consider avoiding nebula beacons early on, as you are stronger against crewed ships.

 Don’t hesitate to spend drone parts when fights look dangerous.
 Your boarding drone is not just for automated ships.
 A rapid crew-kill can be your best defence.